 - Over-Inflating – Causes rapid wear along the centre of the tread.

-- Faulty brakes or shock absorbers – Can cause flat spots around the tread of the tyre.
+- Faulty Breaks – Can cause flat spots around the tread of the tyre.

-- Incorrect wheel alignment (tracking) – Alignment ensures that the all tyres are parallel to each other and flat to the surface, hence giving the tyres their optimal wear profile.
+- Inappropriate Wheel alignment – Alignment ensures that the all tyres are parallel to each other and flat to the surface, hence giving the tires their optimal wear profile.
 If tyre alignment is not done properly, it may cause your tyre to wear unevenly and prematurely.